area73/siete3.com/README.md

     surge
 ```

-It will ask for credentials and path to deploy (to automate this proccess I create a CNAME finel with the URL to deply to)
+It will ask for credentials and path to deploy (to automate this proccess I create a CNAME file
+with the URL to deploy to)